GenericStartup/Flutter-Calculator/README.md

 Step 2: Update your PATH <br />
 *This allows you to run Flutter commands from Command Prompt* <br />
-To do this, go to the Start search bar and type in 'environment' and you should see <b>Edit environment variables for your account<b\>
+To do this, go to the Start search bar and type in 'environment' and you should see <b>Edit environment variables for your account<b/>